takluyver/cite2c/README.md

 ![screenshot](search_screenshot.png)

-To use it, symlink this directory to `~/.ipython/nbextensions/cite2c`, and add to your custom.js:
+To use it, symlink the cite2c subdirectory into `~/.ipython/nbextensions`, and add to your custom.js:

 ```javascript
 IPython.load_extensions('cite2c/main');